claire-np/student-success-prediction/README.md

 ## 1. Project Overview

 Drawing on my experience studying within LMS environments and working in EdTech, I became increasingly interested in how students’ digital behaviors can reveal early signs of academic difficulty.
-Prior research highlights motivation, engagement, and discourse as strong predictors of learning outcomes in online settings.

 This project examines whether we can predict final grades early in fully online middle-school science courses using four major categories of signals:

 - **Behavioral data from the LMS** (time on task, engagement ratio)
 - **Linguistic signals** from discussion posts (cognitive, social, emotional language)